July 12, 2021

 We are thrilled to partner with our friends at GaggleAMP to spread awareness about employee engagement and advocacy programs.
 GaggleAMP is an award-winning employee advocacy platform designed to help marketing, sales, and internal communications teams increase brand reach and employee engagement.

-Organizations that make an effort to boost employee engagement will see a slew of benefits.
+Organizations that make an effort to boost employee engagement are more successful than companies that don’t.

 Having an engaged workforce leads to higher productivity amongst employees, which ultimately leads to higher profitability.
 Additionally, employee engagement leads to higher levels of employee retention because employees don’t feel an urge to look for a new job.
 The keys to improving your company’s engagement levels can be as simple as having a strong company culture.

 A 2017 Gallup report on employee engagement shows that companies with a highly engaged workforce have 17% higher productivity than companies with a disengaged workforce.
 This leads to 21% higher profitability.